deathbeds/wxyz/CONTRIBUTING.md

 ### Robot Framework Testing

 Where appropriate, individual components should be tested with Robot Framework tests.
-Ideal tests include thoroughly excercising the demo notebooks as a user would.
+Ideal tests include thoroughly exercising the demo notebooks as a user would.

     doit robot